6. Riding the Wave in Silicon Valley

 Marketing for new members at Covina Hills Racquet Club (1983)

-The tide began to turn when I hired our head tennis pro, Barry Friedman.
-CH immediately took to his style and personality as he rallied (pun intended) members into activities that raised morale and got everyone out to play.
-A community was awakened.
+The tide began to turn for me when I hired our first head tennis pro, Barry Friedman.
+CHRC members immediately took to Barry’s style and personality as he rallied (pun intended) members into activities that raised morale and got everyone out to play.
+Barry awakened the tennis community at CHRC while giving me the abiliity to get ahead of our day to day operational issues so I could get home at a decent hour at the end of the day.

 1. Members (people) are generally happy if they have a tennis pro (leader) who they like and who can improve their game.
 Barry taught me a lot in that area.

-2. Relationships matter; never overlook any one of them.
-It took just one letter from a disgruntled member at CH to nearly cost me my job.
+2. Relationships matter.
+It took just one letter from a disgruntled member to nearly cost me my job.
 I survived, but vowed not to ever allow that to happen again.

-When Granada Royale Hometels announced their shocking decision to close CH two years later, I took a leap of faith to join a new telecommunications company called ROLM in 1984 (where my sister Terry was working).
-I was hired as a customer support advisor and was responsible for driving maintenance contract revenue for ROLM’s telecommunications systems.
-I was like a deer in headlights.
-Overnight I transitioned from counting tennis balls in the pro shop to counting ports on a printed circuit board (and having to learn what a port was!).
+When Granada Royale Hometels announced their shocking decision to close CHRC two years later in 1984, I took a leap of faith to join a new telecommunications firm from Silicon Valley called ROLM (where my sister Terry was working).
+ROLM hired me as a customer support advisor in their Irvine, California branch sales office to help drive maintenance contract revenue for their telecommunications systems, which were just coming off warranty.

-AT&T had a monopoly of analog telephone service in the U.S., over what would soon become the digital transmission network of the internet.
-As the U.S. government mandated the breakup of this monopoly in 1982, companies like ROLM emerged to computerize the telephone and long-distance service for businesses.
+Up to the early eighties, AT&T had a monopoly of analog telephone service in the U.S. As the U.S. government mandated the breakup of this monopoly in 1982, companies like ROLM emerged to computerize the telephone and long-distance service for businesses.
 ROLM was investing heavily in technical training of their workforce to get a jump on this new opportunity.
 It was as if I was going back to college, but getting paid to do it!

-Best of all, I met the love of my life Marla.
-She was also in a customer support role when we first met at ROLM’s Irvine, California office.
-An office friendship immediately developed.
+Best of all, I met the love of my life at ROLM; Marla was in a customer support role when we first met at the Irvine sales office.
+An friendship immediately developed.
 Marla was smart as a whip (USC graduate), beautiful, fun, easy to talk to, and liked to laugh.
 When I first announced my interest in her, my co-worker Al Walker snapped back,

 “Mulkey, she’s got legs as long as you are!”